Dorothy Braxton: Early life and education

 Dorothy Braxton was born in Dunedin.
 The family moved to Bluff when her father, D. E. S. Mason, was appointed chief engineer of the Bluff Harbour Board.

 She wrote stories from an early age and at six years old, had her first piece accepted by the children’s editor of the Otago Daily Times.
 Later, she attended Southland Girls' High School in Invercargill and Columba College in Dunedin.
 At Southland Girls’ High School, she started a student-led newspaper.
 This was during wartime when paper was in short supply, but Dorothy managed to persuade the Southland Daily News to donate the newsprint from their allocation.

 At high school, Dorothy was told by the careers advisers that it was too hard for a girl to break into the male-dominated world of journalism.
 Despite this, she was accepted as a cadet reporter at The Southland Times.
 She later worked for the Southland News and the Christchurch Star and edited the New Zealand Home Journal magazine.
 In May 1965, she represented New Zealand at the first Asian-American Women Journalists’ Conference in Honolulu.

 In 1948, she married John Braxton, a fellow journalist, and they had two children, Barrie and Barbara.

+She had two grandchildren, Shane and Mitchell, both of whom were present with their respective parents when she was scattered in Bluff at her final resting place.
+She also had five great-grandchildren.